carpentries/lesson-example/LAYOUT.md

     supplement the former with the latter once we have more experience with this lesson format and know what we actually want to do.

-2. Software installation and configuration instructions *aren't* in the lesson, since they may be shared with other lessons.
-They will be stored centrally on the Software Carpentry web site and linked from the lessons that need them.

 ## Topics

 Each topic page must be structured as follows: